 Before humans arrived in New Zealand, forests covered about 80 percent of our land, but in 800 years it has been transformed (Nicholls, 1980).
 Waves of settlers from Polynesia and Europe cleared areas of forest and drained wetlands to make way for farming and settlements (McGlone, 1989; Clarkson et al, 2007; Gluckman et al, 2017).
 This led to a loss of habitats and a decline in the number of species.
 About one-third of original forest and only 10 percent of wetlands remain.
-(See indicators: Predicted pre-human vegetation, Land cover, and Wetland extent.)
+(See indicators: Predicted pre-human vegetation, Indigenous land cover, and Wetland extent.)

 Converting land in our catchments to cities, farms, and forestry in order to live and make a living has reduced the water quality and ecological condition of rivers and lakes (see Issue 2: Water is polluted in urban, farming, and forestry areas).

 The effects of land conversion and our activities on freshwater ecosystems are assessed by comparing freshwater ecosystem health in catchments where the dominant land cover is urban, pastoral farming, or exotic forestry (the urban, pastoral, and exotic forest land-cover classes) with catchments where the dominant land cover is native vegetation (the native land-cover class).
 Although catchments in the native land-cover class are the least affected by our activities, they are not representative of natural conditions because by definition they can include some urban, pastoral, and exotic forest land cover (see Water quality and land-cover classes).